About the course …

 How far are homestay families from the Mayflower College?

-Most of our host families are 5-15 minutes bus ride from the city centre.
-From
+Most of our host families are 5-20 minutes bus ride from the city centre.

-the city centre you can walk or take a bus to the Mayflower College (there is a
+From the city centre you can walk or take a bus to the Mayflower College

-bus stop right outside the Mayflower College).
-You can buy a discounted bus
+(there is a bus stop right outside the Mayflower College).
+You can buy a

 Can I make a special request for my homestay?

-our best to find a family to match your preferences but the more flexible you
+best to find a family to match your preferences!

-Host families are not required to offer Internet access.
-On your first day at
+Host families are not required to offer free internet access, although the

 Will I be able to smoke in my host family accommodation?

-who smoke themselves.
-There is a special section on the enrolment form
+families who smoke themselves.
+There is a special section on the

-smoke themselves.
-You should never smoke in your bedroom, even if your
+should never smoke in your bedroom (even if your host family smokes).

 What happens if I don’t like my accommodation?

-placed with the most suitable family possible.
-It normally takes a few days at
+are placed with the most suitable family possible.
+It normally takes a

 What should I do if I become ill?

-if necessary.
-There is also a doctor’s surgery next to the Mayflower College for
+doctor if necessary.
+There is also a doctor’s surgery next to the

 About Mayflower College / Plymouth …